Limestone As A Construction Material In Building Industry

 Limestone is well used for construction of both strong and durable structures, proven by some of the structures found in world history.

-Limestone is first shaped into blocks then used as construction stone.
+Limestone is first shaped into large limestone blocks then used as construction stone.
 It can also be sized into brick-sized blocks which are much smaller generally in physical size.

 Some of the icons of world architecture such as the great pyramids of Egypt have been constructed purely out of limestone.
 The reasons why limestone is preferred for this specific use is: